NC Shipping and Maritime Operations

 - one other subject

-Candidates with existing sea service and qualifications who wish to transfer to the Merchant Navy will also be considered and may be exempt from some Units.
+Candidates with existing sea service and qualifications who wish to transfer to the Merchant Navy will also be considered and may be exempt from some units.

 Candidates wishing to follow a seagoing career in the Merchant Navy should seek advice first from the UK Maritime and Coastguard Agency.

-In the case of mature seafarers transferring from either the Royal Navy or the fishing industry and looking to gain STCW 95 Merchant Navy qualifications, centres should contact the UK MCA for advice on possible criteria which may allow accreditation of prior learning (APL) of some of the NC content.
+In the case of mature seafarers transferring from either the Royal Navy or the fishing industry and looking to gain STCW 95 Merchant Navy qualifications, centres should contact the UK MCA for advice on possible criteria which may allow accreditation of prior learning of some of the NC content.

 Employment and progression